 Ward grew up on his parents' farm in Maple Summit, a mountainous area about three miles from Mill Run, near where his great-great grandparents had settled as pioneers in 1791, and to where his grandparents had returned in 1867.

-Seen here is a three-generation photograph taken on the Maple Summit farm in March 1917, when the trees were bare and the shadows strong.
-Ward proudly holds their first-born baby Ferne, posing with Ada (right) and mother Lutitia (at left, in profile).
-The picture was taken as part of a series of photographic views of the farm made by Ward's brother Freed.
+Ward and Ada were pictured in a three-generation photograph taken on the Maple Summit farm in March 1917, when the trees were bare and the shadows strong.
+Ward proudly holds their first-born baby Ferne, posing with Ada and mother Lutitia.
+The image was taken as part of a series of photographic views of the farm made by Ward's brother Freed.

 That same year, in October, Ada wrote a short postcard to her mother in law, who was residing in the nearby town of Mill Run, several miles away in the valley: